BogdanxAndrei19/Python-Projects/README.md

 # Python-mini-projects
-A repository for small projects written in python
+A repository for small projects written in python.